Blard-omu/Learn-Node.js-With-Blard/README.md

 ## What is Node.js?

 Node.js is an open-source JavaScript runtime environment built on the V8 JavaScript engine by Google.
-Unlike traditional JavaScript, which runs in web browsers, Node.js allows JavaScript to be executed on the server-side.
+Unlike traditional JavaScript, which runs in web browsers, Node.js allows JavaScript to be executed on the server-side(outside of the browser).
 Its non-blocking, event-driven architecture makes it an excellent choice for building fast and scalable applications.

 Node.js is commonly used for web servers, APIs, real-time applications, and more.
 Let's dive into some fundamental aspects of Node.js.